Proceedings Supplementary in Florida

 Examination of the Debtor

 Proceedings supplementary give the creditor extensive rights to examine the judgment debtor under oath.
-A witness examined under § 56.29 cannot refuse to answer questions on the ground that the answer might reveal participation in a fraud or a conveyance designed to defeat creditors.
-The statute removes the ordinary privilege against self-incrimination for these purposes, though answers given in proceedings supplementary cannot be used as evidence in a criminal proceeding.
+A witness examined under § 56.29 cannot refuse to answer because the response might reveal involvement in fraud or a conveyance designed to defeat creditors.
+The statute removes the ordinary privilege against self-incrimination, though answers given during proceedings supplementary cannot be used as evidence in a criminal case.

-This examination is distinct from the deposition in aid of execution available under Rule 1.560 of the Florida Rules of Civil Procedure.
+This examination is separate from the Rule 1.560 deposition in aid of execution.
 Creditors can use both tools, and often do.
 The deposition discovers assets broadly, while the proceedings supplementary examination presses on specific transfers and relationships between the debtor and third parties.

 Impleading Third Parties

-One of the most powerful features of proceedings supplementary is the creditor’s ability to bring third parties into the case without filing a new lawsuit.
-If the creditor believes a third party holds the debtor’s property, whether a family member, business partner, LLC, or trust, the creditor can implead that person directly into the existing case.
+A creditor pursuing proceedings supplementary can bring third parties into the case without filing a new lawsuit.
+If the creditor believes a third party holds the debtor’s property—whether a family member, business partner, LLC, or trust—the creditor can implead that person directly into the existing case.

 The practical effect is that asset transfers to family members, friends, or entities the debtor controls are all reachable within the original case.
 A debtor who transfers property to a spouse, child, or closely held LLC and assumes the creditor must file a separate lawsuit to challenge the transfer is mistaken.